Color confinement at the boundary of the conformally compactified $\mathrm{AdS}_5$: Charge neutrality on closed spaces

 describes the Coulomb potential created at $x$ by a single charge $Q$ placed at $y$.
 Thus, we conclude that on a sphere (and, more generally, on any closed space) a Coulomb-type interaction does not admit isolated charges.
 One can wonder what will be the minimal charge configuration possible on such spaces.
 In the particular case of a sphere, its large symmetry group allows for another definition of fundamental solution for the Laplacian, taking a base point and its antipodal at the same time, leading to the equation \cite{cohl}

-which is nothing but the equation for the well known dipole Green function.
+which is nothing but the equation for the well known dipole Green function giving rise to a cotangent potential.
 We insist in that this approach is not generally applicable.
 However, it can be proved that both approaches, as given by \eqref{eq28} and \eqref{cohl}, coincide on spheres \cite{chap}.
 Hence, closed spaces can support only charge-neutral systems, the dipole being the most elementary one, for which a cotangent-like function as in \eqref{cotsolfund} is the equivalent of the Coulomb potential.